 Scanning electrochemical microscopy (SECM) is a scanning probe technique in which a small-scale electrode is scanned across an immersed substrate while recording the current response.
 This response is dependent on both the surface topography and the electrochemical activity of the substrate.
 Consequently, using an array of operational modes, a wide variety of substrates and experimental systems can be characterized.
 The strength of SECM lies in its ability to quantify material flux from a surface with a high spatial and temporal resolution.
 It has been used in a variety of applications fields.

-Dr. Janine Mauzeroll will first describe the fundamentals of SECM, including the required instrumentation and the principles of the most frequently used operational modes.
-Following this basic understanding of SECM principles, she will then move towards a comprehensive summary of the critical parameters for any SECM experiment.
-Specifically, she will discuss in detail redox mediators, probes, and solvent systems that are used in SECM experiments.
-Finally, she will present recent applications of SECM with an emphasis on her work in the last five years related to material characterization, corrosion and batteries.
+Dr. Janine Mauzeroll describes the fundamentals of SECM, including the required instrumentation and the principles of the most frequently used operational modes.
+Following this basic understanding of SECM principles, she then moves towards a comprehensive summary of the critical parameters for any SECM experiment.
+Specifically, she discusses in detail redox mediators, probes, and solvent systems that are used in SECM experiments.
+Finally, she presents recent applications of SECM with an emphasis on her work in the last five years related to material characterization, corrosion and batteries.

 Professor of Chemistry